 Please listen to my conversation with Dan about The Last Autumn.
 Parents and students alike will learn a lot about what it means to attend a selective university

-Alex Williams is an ordinary young man admitted into extraordinary circumstances..
+Alex Williams, Princeton University, Class of 2015, is an ordinary young man admitted into extraordinary circumstances..
 He rows crew, majors in English, earns good grades, and has an introductory appreciation for Mozart.
-His best friend, “Boder,” is the son of the senior senator from Virginia.
-His girlfriend, Amanda, is daughter to a wealthy alumnus and former crew Olympian, Ronnie Fallon, aka ‘The Cruiser’.
+His best friend, “Boder,” is the son of the senior senator from Virginia and his girlfriend, Amanda, is daughter to a wealthy alumnus, and former crew Olympian, Ronnie Fallon, aka ‘The Cruiser’.
 Alex is a member of O’Neill, a non-elitist (and fictional) eating club, Princeton’s counter to fraternities and sororities.
-Alex does not enter Princeton with their connections, but he does not feel as much pressure on himself to live up to expectations.
+He does not enter Princeton with their connections, but he does not feel as much pressure on himself to live up to expectations.
 His senior thesis, thinner than most, is a play about bowling!

 Through The Last Autumn, and a pair of admissions and engineering tours of Princeton that I took after reading the story, I felt that Princeton students were likely smarter than my classmates, and probably Dan’s, at Rutgers.

 “Man, this town seems so much cooler than down our way,” Boder remarked.
 “Tell me again why we didn’t go to college here?”

 “Because we wanted to be guaranteed an elitist job when we graduated.”